 Revenant Christina, on the other hand, has a sort of childish, sexless quality to her.
-But when she's being possessed by Hans she's a shameless seductress.
-It's tempting to criticise the film for portraying female sexuality as something scary that leads men to their doom, and yet on the other hand it's a man that is actively making Christina into a femme fatale.
+But when she’s being possessed by Hans she’s a shameless seductress.
+It’s tempting to criticise the film for portraying female sexuality as something scary that leads men to their doom, and yet on the other hand it’s a male character who is actively reshaping Christina into a femme fatale.
 The fact that this sort of character is, ultimately, a male fantasy is addressed in the movie before the critic even gets to it.

-It's interesting that in both the Universal and Hammer Frankenstein series, the 'let's make the Monster a woman' episode is the most interesting.
-Partly I guess it's because it forces the writers to look past the 'and then the Monster arises, knocks stuff over, and dies' cliché, but partly it's because there is a gap in the original novel in the shape of a female monster, since Frankenstein refuses to complete his work on the monster's mate.
-Mary Shelley told us what Frankenstein's Monster was like, but baulked at telling us what his female counterpart would be.
+It’s interesting that in both the Universal and Hammer Frankenstein series, the ‘let’s make the Monster a woman’ episode is the most interesting.
+Partly I guess it’s because it forces the writers to look past the ‘and then the Monster arises, knocks stuff over, and dies’ cliché, but partly it’s because there is a huge gap in Mary Shelley’s novel, and that gap is in the shape of the female monster that Victor Frankenstein refuses to complete.
+Mary Shelley told us what Frankenstein’s Monster was like, but baulked at telling us what his female counterpart would be.

 This pretty clearly comes down to sex, or more specifically reproduction.
 Frankenstein is a story about a man (or men) effectively reproducing without the assistance of a woman.
 Adding the female monster changes that dynamic tremendously.
 Mary Shelley’s novel was tremendously daring for its time, but she refuses to go that far.